axismaps/axis-jekyll/_posts/2011-12-15-but-hasnt-everything-already-been-mapped.markdown

   date_gmt: '2011-12-17 11:30:12 +0000'
   content: "I share a studio with a photographer, among others.
 She was showing off
     her portfolio and saying that she shares a studio with graphic designers and a cartographer.
-Quizzical look. â€œHe makes maps,â€\x9D she offered, helpfully.
+Quizzical look.
+"He makes maps,â€\x9D she offered, helpfully.
-    Long pause. â€œSo does he bring the cars up to the studio or does he usually photograph them in the street?â€\x9D\r\n\r\nYou couldn't make this shit up."
+    Long pause.
+"So does he bring the cars up to the studio or does he usually photograph them in the street?â€\x9D\r\n\r\nYou couldn't make this shit up."
 - id: 75668
   author: People always ask which hospital I work at.....